Peter Faulkner

 Peter Ian Faulkner (born 18 April 1960) is an Australian former first-class cricketer who played for Tasmania.
 An allrounder, he took over 100 wickets and made over 2000 runs in his first-class career.
-He never played for Australia although he toured South Africa in 1985/86 and 1986/87 with the rebel Australian XI and he was selected in an Australian one day squad during the 1984-85 summer, and toured Zimbabwe with an Australian Under 25 side.
+He never played for Australia although he toured South Africa in 1985/86 and 1986/87 with the rebel Australian XI and he was selected in an Australian one day squad during the 1984-85 summer, and toured Zimbabwe with an Australian Under 25 team.

 Peter's son James plays for Tasmania and has played internationally for Australia.

 Career

 In 1980/81 Faulkner captained the Tasmanian Colts.
 That summer he made his debut for Tasmania in a McDonald's Cup Game against WA, top scoring with 45.

 Faulkner did not make his first class debut until the 1982–83 season, against Victoria.
-In his second game, against the touring Sri Lankan side, he took 4 wickets.
+In his second game, against the touring Sri Lankan team, he took 4 wickets.
 He then took 3–5 in 19 balls against West Australia, and a second innings knock of 47 off 131 balls helped Tasmania draw the game.

-In 1983-84 Faulkner became a regular member of Tasmania's Sheffield Shield side.
-He made 57 not out against South Australia, 4 wickets and 61 not out against Queensland, 52 against Victoria, 84 against Western Australia, took 4-95 and 3–30 against the touring Pakistan side and made 76 against NSW.
+In 1983-84 Faulkner became a regular member of Tasmania's Sheffield Shield team.
+He made 57 not out against South Australia, 4 wickets and 61 not out against Queensland, 52 against Victoria, 84 against Western Australia, took 4-95 and 3–30 against the touring Pakistan team and made 76 against NSW.

 In 1984 Faulkner played in the Lancashire League in England.